 We have signage and instructions for social distancing at areas of our hospital and clinics where people might congregate.
 Places like our family lounges and waiting rooms are being restructured to allow people to keep physical distance of at least 6 feet.

 All patients are tested for COVID-19 before their surgery or procedure.
-If a patient tests positive for COVID-19, their attending surgeon and our Infection Prevention specialist will made a determination about next steps.
+If a patient tests positive for COVID-19, their attending surgeon and our Infection Prevention specialist will make a determination about next steps.

 We are screening all of our staff upon entry for signs of illness.
 If an employee is found to have signs of illness, they are referred to COVID-19 testing and asked to follow our standard work restriction policy as it applies to them.

 Call center for Seattle Children’s patients and families

 If you are a current patient of Seattle Children’s, their family member or a parent of a child under the age of 19 in our community, members of our team are available to answer your questions or connect you to someone who can.
 Call us toll free at 1-833-987-2100 or fill out a contact form with your questions and we will call you back.
 Contact form